 Ill-fatedly released on Nov.
-2 (the second day of Native American Heritage Month), the video was pulled soon after, when comments like “[It’s] very insensitive and very discourteous.
+2 (two days into Native American Heritage Month), the video was pulled soon after, when comments like “[It’s] very insensitive and very discourteous.
 Stefani, you have disrespected and slighted the entire Native American people with your counterfeit portrayal of our heritage,” multiplied on the band’s YouTube page.
 On the flip side, messages like “[T]here is NOTHING wrong with this video…otherwise what would happen to all the Village People videos?
 Where does this end?” were posted in the band’s defense.

 With tastemakers ranging from Ralph Lauren to Victoria’s Secret doing the same on a seemingly never-ending loop, was Stefani’s crime that grave?
 Gardena, ND-based Dr. Jessica R Metcalfe (Turtle Mountain Chippewa), head of Native fashion blog Beyond Buckskin and the offshoot Beyond Buckskin boutique, weighs in on this and other topics.

 How do you explain the fascination that certain mainstream, non-Native American designers have with Native imagery?